moveit/moveit2_tutorials/doc/how_to_guides/stomp_planner/stomp_planner.rst

 - *num_rollouts*: this is the number of noisy trajectories generated per iteration.

-- *max_rollouts*: the combined maximum number of old and new rollouts that are considered for optimization at any iteration.
+- *max_rollouts*: the combined maximum number of new and old carry-over rollouts that are considered for optimization at any iteration.

 - *exponentiated_cost_sensitivity:* a factor for tweaking the exponentated costs used for probability calculation.
 Higher factors make STOMP optimize and converge quicker with the drawback of reduced robustness and less repeatable results.

-- *control_cost_weight*: this is the percentage of the trajectory accelerations cost to be applied in the total cost calculation.
+- *control_cost_weight*: this is the factor of the control cost to be applied in the total cost calculation.
+STOMP attempts to minimize the sum of squared accelerations needed for assumed equal waypoint timesteps to smooth out the resulting trajectory.

 - *delta_t*: assumed time change between consecutive points.

 - *path_marker_topic*: Name of the topic RViZ subscribes to for optional path visualization.
 If it is not set, the path won't be visualized.

-Choosing parameters for STOMP requires lesser intuition than CHOMP.
-One can have the default parameters for STOMP and this works well in most environments.
+The provided default parameters should let STOMP perform well in most environments.
 However you could increase the number of timesteps or number of rollouts for STOMP to perform well under more complicated environments.
+This might require increasing the allowed planning time for STOMP to terminate.

 Difference between plans obtained by STOMP, CHOMP, and OMPL